oskardruszcz/Automation-Toolbox/README.md

 ### 🔹 PowerShell:
 * **`AD_user_onboarding.ps1`**: A PowerShell utility designed for bulk user provisioning in Active Directory environments.
 It streamlines the onboarding process by automating account creation.
+* **`old_file_archiver.ps1`**: A storage management utility that automates the lifecycle of stale data by identifying, moving, and compressing old files.

 ---